Elbe Philharmonic Hall, Hamburg, Germany

 Auditorium acoustics and new waterfront environment of HafenCity

 Light is reflected from the bright surfaces.
-It has a reflector in the sharp pointed ceiling that ensures greater acoustics and brighter lighting system.
+It has a reflector in the sharp, pointed ceiling that ensures greater acoustics and a brighter lighting system.
 Yasuhisa Toyota, the chief acoustician, designed and put in place the advanced acoustics system for the Elbe Philharmonic Hall.

 The HafenCity project remains unique.
-This is a function of its size - 155ha stretching 3km from east to west and up to 1,000m north to south - and location.
+This is a function of its location and size, 157ha stretching 3km from east to west and up to 1,000m north to south.
 No other city in Europe is in a position to develop such a large new district right in its centre, or increase the size of the city centre by 40%.
+The project is scheduled for completion in 2025.

 No other city has the opportunity to redevelop a waterfront environment, complete with rich dockside and industrial heritage in the form of the Speicherstadt historic warehouse district and integrate it into the city centre, only 800m from the town hall.
-HafenCity will become home to around 12,000 new occupants, a place to work for more than 40,000 people, and an attraction for millions of visitors.
+HafenCity with 6,000 residential units will become home to around 12,000 new occupants, a place to work for more than 45,000 people, and an attraction for millions of visitors.

 When the apartments are finished, the centre of Hamburg will have doubled its population.
 With the development of HafenCity's exceptional cultural and leisure facilities, the city will gain a vibrant, cosmopolitan setting complete with generous waterfront city squares and a variety of interesting shops and restaurants.